rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

 - [Rust by Example]: As needed.

-Prepare PRs to update documentations invovling this new feature for  repositories mentioned above.Maintainers of these repositories will keep these PRs open until the whole stabilization process has completed.
+Prepare PRs to update documentations invovling this new feature for  repositories mentioned above.
+Maintainers of these repositories will keep these PRs open until the whole stabilization process has completed.
 Meanwhile, we can proceed to the next step.